kevinPOI/R-X-SkillGraph/finegrained-breakfast-dataset/README.md

 # Fine-grained Breakfast dataset

-This repository provides resources for evaluating action label predictions on videos from the Fine-grained Breakfast dataset.
+This folder provides resources for evaluating action label predictions on videos from the Fine-grained Breakfast dataset.
 It includes ground-truth annotations and an evaluation script.

 This dataset is provided as supplementary material for the paper: